ronnievormelker/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, strive for clear, concise solutions that are easily maintainable and avoid unnecessary complexity.
 Remember, code is read far more often than it's written, so make it readable and intuitive.
 Also, embrace the power of reusable modules and libraries to save time and promote consistency across projects.
 And always keep learning; the tech landscape evolves rapidly, and staying adaptable is key."

 "In addition, 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing correct and understandable code first, then optimize only when profiling indicates a bottleneck.
 Lastly, remember that debugging is twice as hard as writing the code in the first place.
 Therefore, if you write the code as clearly as possible, you are essentially already reviewing it."

+# 2024-03-06
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, always strive to write clean, simple code that's easy to read, understand, and maintain.
+Complexity often breeds bugs and hinders progress.
+Remember, you're not just writing code for machines to execute; you're writing it for other humans to comprehend and collaborate on.
+Refactoring for simplicity should be a continuous practice in your development journey."

+"In addition, 'Premature optimization is the root of all evil.' - Donald Knuth.
+Focus first on making your program correct and clear.
+Optimize only when necessary, based on data and profiling.
+Not every piece of code needs to be hyper-optimized from the start; balance efficiency with readability and maintainability."

+Lastly, 'Code is read much more often than it is written.'
+Always keep this in mind as you craft your solutions today, emphasizing clarity and structure over obscurity and haste."